 DISCLOSURE: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no additional cost to you.

-11 ways to conserve water at our home:
+11 ways to save water at our home:

 Close the faucet: